Stock futures point to more declines for this rollercoaster week

 |+2.95%

-The big focus after the closing bell was Amazon, shares slipped after third-quarter sales disappointed and its forecast for sales and operating income fell short.
-As for Google, profits exceed analyst expectations while revenue and ad revenue, jumped from the year-ago period.
+The big focus after the closing bell was Amazon, shares are down more than 8 percent in the premarket after third-quarter sales disappointed and its forecast for sales and operating income fell short.
+As for Google’s parent company Alphabet, profits exceed analyst expectations while revenue and ad revenue, jumped from the year-ago period.
+Shares are down 5 percent in the premarket.

 On the economic calendar, traders digested the latest weekly jobless claims, which rose by 5,000.
 Pending home sales snapped back after four-month losing streak.